zimberzimber/asp.net-core-7.0-google-auth-bug/README.md

 at Microsoft.AspNetCore.Authentication.AuthenticationService+<AuthenticateAsync>d__14.MoveNext()
 ```

-The issue is tied to the **projects** framework, not the libraries, as setting the projects version to below 7.x but keeping the projects framework at 7 cause the issue still.
+The issue is tied to the **projects** framework, not the libraries, as setting the libraries version to below 7.x but keeping the projects framework at 7 cause the issue still.

 ## Expected Behavior